ciaoidea/holographix/README.md

 HolographiX separates representation from transport.
 The codec/math defines how evidence is spread across chunks; the same chunks can live on UDP meshes, filesystems, object stores, delay-tolerant links, or flow directly into inference pipelines.
 Networks are one use-case; the core primitive is a stateless best‑so‑far field.

 AI fit: best‑so‑far fields enable anytime inference — models can run on partial reconstructions (or on field tokens) and improve continuously as more evidence arrives.
+Operational loop: **receive chunks → decode best‑so‑far → run model → repeat** (e.g., call a VLM with `max_chunks=k`, then re‑decode with more chunks and re‑query).

 - **Coarse + residual**: a tiny coarse thumbnail/envelope plus a distributed residual.
-- **Golden interleaving**: residual samples are permuted so each chunk touches the whole signal.
+- **MatriX (golden interleave)**: deterministic golden-ratio permutation so every chunk touches the whole signal.
 - **Stateless, deterministic**: no session/state needed; chunks are interchangeable.
 - **New in 3.0 (olonomic v3)**: residuals live in local wave bases (DCT for images, STFT for audio), drastically shrinking chunk sizes while keeping graceful degradation.